 New Treatments for Headache Pain

-IMATCH is an intensive outpatient program that typically lasts three weeks.
-The ideal candidate is someone who deals with severe headaches several days a week.
+IMATCH is an intensive outpatient program that typically lasts three weeks, Monday through Friday.
+The ideal candidate deals with severe headaches several days each week.
 The program is designed to improve the individual’s ability to concentrate and function, rather than completely eliminate pain.

 Peripheral nerve stimulation may be an effective treatment option for chronic migraines.
 It involves placing an electrode device beside a peripheral nerve.
 The impulses block specific nerves from sending pain signals to the brain.
 Individuals can turn the device on or off.